Good Morning (duo): History

+The group began in 2014 with the release of their debut album, Shawcross.
+In January 2016, the duo released their second EP titled Glory.

 Good Morning released their debut studio album in March 2018.

-In 2019, Good Morning released two EPs, The Option and Basketball Breakups.
+In 2019, Good Morning released two albums, The Option and Basketball Breakups.

-In 2021, the duo announced they had signed with Illinois-based record label Polyvinyl Records along with their second full-length album titled Barnyard.
+In 2021, the duo announced they had signed with Illinois-based record label Polyvinyl Records along with their fourth album titled Barnyard.
 The album was released on 22 October 2021.
 In addition to signing with Polyvinyl, the duo also signed a publishing deal with Sub Pop.

+In March 2024, their seventh collection of material, titled Good Morning Seven was released, and became the duo's first album to chart inside the top 100 ARIA charts, debuting at #93.
+The duo then embarked on a North American tour with Waxahatchee.
+In November 2024, their eighth album, The Accident was surprise released, with press indicating that it could be the band's last, "at least for now".